kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

        ```

        On some older distributions, `libprotobuf-c-dev` may be called `libprotobuf-c0-dev`.

-       For rtlsdr rtl_433 support, you will also need the rtl_433 tool from https://github.com/merbanan/rtl_433 if it is not otherwise provided by your distribution.
+       For RTLSDR rtl_433 support, you will also need the (rtl_433 tool)[https://github.com/merbanan/rtl_433] if it is not already a package in your distribution.

    * *Linux Fedora (and related)*